Benefits of the Unicist Strategy

 This program gives access to the unicist strategic approach to marketing.
 It is based on a real case that is solved using the unicist technologies, which includes a diagnosis, the building of a marketing strategy including the definition of the marketing and branding objects to be used.
 This activity develops a real solution while the unicist technologies are being experienced in micro-clinics.
 The program also provides the logical tools to be used in this process.

-This solution building activity is led by Peter Belohlavek, the creator of the unicist logical approach.
-In this program, the participants access the Unicist Strategy while they develop a solution to a real problem they have.
+The Unicist Corporate University works as a Teaching Hospital in Business.
+This implies that real solutions are developed with each participant.
 There is a team of counselors to sustain the development of the solutions in the different fields.
 This program is developed in an environment of virtual collaboration.
 It implies that virtual communication tools are being used to sustain the real solution building processes and the development of the micro-clinics.

 The Unicist Logical Tools are based on a triadic approach that allows dealing with the dynamics of the business functions that allows building structural solutions and makes the management of adaptive systems possible.
 There are different types of tools to develop strategies.
 The available tools are: